4d-go-mobile/check-workflow/README.md

 The dependencies are defined in `Package.swift`, in particular the 4d-for-ios sdk ([mock](https://github.com/4d-for-ios/QMobileUI))

-💡 You must be connected on github to see check log.
+💡 You must be connected on github to read the check log.

 ## Form List
  | Repository | Workflow |